PLCnext/MqttGdsConnector/README.md

 }
 ```

-The entries in this file must conform to the defined JSON schema (please refer for more details the chapter "configuration").
+The entries in this file must conform to the defined JSON schema (please refer for more details the "configuration reference" section below).

 **Note:** Every invalid configuration (invalid schema or missing mandatory field) leads to a stop of the app.
-Debug information will appear in the Output.log file of the PLC.
+Debug information will appear in the Output.log file of the PLC: `/opt/plcnext/logs/Output.log`

-`/opt/plcnext/logs/output.log`

 ## Requirements